-Fair housing legislation specifies that housing opportunities are to be provided fairly to all persons, regardless of race, color, national origin, religion, gender/sex, familial status, or disability.
+air housing legislation specifies that housing opportunities are to be provided fairly to all persons, regardless of race, color, national origin, religion, gender/sex, familial status, or disability.
 In accordance with Federal guidelines, the Fredericksburg Planning and Community Development staff has analyzed potential impediments to fair housing choice and developed strategies to overcome them, as appropriate.
-The most recent effort is contained in the Analysis of Impediments to Fair Housing Choice (PDF), conducted in 2007 and updated in 2012.
+The most recent effort is contained in the Analysis of Impediments to Fair Housing Choice (PDF), updated in 2019.

 Federal Fair Housing Act

 The Federal Fair Housing Act, passed in 1968 and amended in 1988, prohibits discrimination in housing on the basis of race, color, national origin, religion, gender/sex, familial status and disability.
 The Fair Housing Act covers most types of housing including rental housing, home sales, mortgage and home improvement lending, and land use and zoning.
 Excluded from the Act are owner-occupied buildings with no more than four units, single family housing units sold or rented without the use of a real estate agent or broker, housing operated by organizations and private clubs that limit occupancy to members, and housing for older persons.
 HUD has the primary authority for enforcing the Federal Fair Housing Act.
 HUD investigates the complaints it receives and determines if there is a "reasonable cause" to believe that discrimination occurred.
 If reasonable cause is established, HUD brings the complaint before an Administrative Law Judge.
 Parties to the action can also elect to have the trial held in a federal court (in which case the Department of Justice brings the claim on behalf of the plaintiff).

 - File Your Housing Discrimination Complaint Online with the Department of Housing and Urban Development (HUD)